omniscientjs/omniscientjs.github.io/documents/documentation.md

 ## Installing

-Omniscient strongly encourages the use [npm](https://www.npmjs.org/) and [browserify](http://browserify.org/).
-There are no distributed compiled file, as the project has a dependency to [React](http://facebook.github.io/react/) and we don't want to bundle React or rely on global variables.
+Omniscient strongly encourages the use of [npm](https://www.npmjs.org/) and [browserify](http://browserify.org/).
+There is no distributed compiled file, as the project has a dependency to [React](http://facebook.github.io/react/) and we don't want to bundle React or rely on global variables.
 You can of course [bundle your own standalone module](#build-standalone).

 ### Install from NPM